home-assistant/developers.home-assistant/docs/core/entity/climate.md

     # will call `turn_on`/`turn_off` according to the current HVAC mode.

     # If implemented, the `toggle` method should set `hvac_mode` to the right `HVACMode` by
-    # optimistically setting it from the service handler or with the next state update.
+    # optimistically setting it from the service action handler
+    # or with the next state update.

     def toggle(self):
         """Toggle the entity."""